ianepreston/blog/posts/2023-04-09-network-rework.md

 I'll probably end up changing this, and I'll definitely start with a subset of them while I'm testing, but let's get the idea down.

-### Infra VLAN
+### Infra LAN

 This will have the management interface for my switch, my proxmox nodes, my NAS, and any VMs or physical servers running production services.
-I think I'll also put my workstation on this VLAN to make administering things easier.
+I think I'll also put my workstation on this LAN to make administering things easier.
 I'll either have an SSID that's attached to this network or have a wireguard tunnel that can connect to it.
 If I can make the wireguard tunnel work internally and externally I'll go with that.